bigevilbeard/cat_centre_vlan_checker/README.md

 For issues and questions:
 - Check the troubleshooting section
-- Review Cisco DNA Center API documentation
+- Review Cisco Catalyst Center API documentation
 - Open an issue in the repository

 ## Changelog